sabracrolleton/uax-15/README.md

 This is a fork of a subset of work done by Takeru Ohta in 2010.
 Future work is intended to provide support for:

 # Implementation Notes
-This has been tested on sbcl, ccl, ecl against the unicode test file found at [http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt](http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt)
+This has been successfully tested on sbcl, ccl, ecl, abcl, allegro and cmucl  against the unicode test file found at [http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt](http://www.unicode.org/Public/UNIDATA/NormalizationTest.txt)

-Testing currently shows about a 8% failure rate on ABCL and Allegro.
-Further work needs to be done to determine the cause.
+Clisp still has some issues.
+It has not been tested against lispworks or other common lisp implementations.

 # Usage
 It has one major exported function: